 CNG must not be introduced into any ASME container not equipped with a manufacturer's original or manufacturer's replacement nameplate permanently attached to the container.
+CNG Safety Rules, §13.40

-SAMPLE QUESTION Shutoff valves must have a design working pressure than the rated working pressure of the entire system and must be capable of withstanding a hydrostatic test of at least times the rated service pressure without failure.
-A. Three times greater / four B. Two times greater / five C. Not less / four D. Three times greater / five Answer: C
+SAMPLE QUESTION Shutoff valves must have a design working pressure \\\\\\ than the rated working pressure of the entire system and must be capable of withstanding a hydrostatic test of at least \\\\\\ times the rated service pressure without failure.
+A. Three times greater / three B. Two times greater / three C. Not less / four D. One and one-half times greater / four